CaoRuiming/data-science-final-project/kmeans_internet_availability_ny/README.md

 [ # cable providers, # dsl providers, # fiber providers, # wireless providers, # satellite providers ]
 ```

-## Hypothesis and Beginning Thoughts
+## Hypotheses and Beginning Thoughts

 We originally thought that there would be 2 main clusters: one that consisted of rural households that had access to few internet service providers, and one that consisted of urban and suburban households that had access to many more providers.
 We also expected that the number of people in the former cluster would outnumber the people in the latter cluster.